Justin322322/RAINBOWPAWZ/README.md

 #### Tables Not Shown in ERD
 The following tables exist in the database but are excluded from the ERD as they lack foreign key constraints:
-- **Admin Logs**: Audit trail for admin actions
+- **Admin Logs**: Audit trail for admin actions (optimized)
 - **Admin Notifications**: Admin-specific notifications
-- **Email Queue/Log**: Email delivery and tracking system
+- **Email Queue/Log**: Email delivery and tracking system (optimized)
-- **Rate Limits**: API rate limiting protection
+- **Rate Limits**: API rate limiting protection (optimized)
 - **Reviews**: Customer feedback and rating system
 - **Refunds**: Payment refund management
 - **Provider Availability/Time Slots**: Scheduling and availability system
-- **Bookings**: Legacy booking table (empty, superseded by service_bookings)
+- **User Appeals**: Appeal system for restricted users
+- **Appeal History**: Tracking of appeal status changes
+- **Business Notifications**: Business-specific notifications
+- **Migration History**: Database migration tracking

 ### Automatic Setup (Recommended)
 The application automatically creates necessary database tables on first run.
+The included SQL file has been cleaned and optimized for production use.
 Simply:

 1. Ensure MySQL is running
 2. Create an empty database named `rainbow_paws`
+3. Import the provided `rainbow_paws.sql` file, or
-3. Start the application - tables will be created automatically
+4. Start the application - tables will be created automatically

+**Note**: The database has been cleaned of corrupted data and optimized for performance.

 ### Manual Setup (Advanced)
 If you prefer manual setup, run the migration scripts in `src/lib/migrations/`: